Sam-Razavi/IOT-Project/README.md

 ## **License**

-This project is licensed under the MIT License and was
+This project is licensed under the MIT License and was part of the course "Introduction to Applied Internet of Things" at Linnaeus University